+What’s the story behind your name change?
 As far as stage names?
 Del is a nickname for Derek - in the UK, there are so many variations on a birth name; I could be Degsy, Deggars, Dez, Daz…Del.
 Marquis was down to the fact that I liked Dandyism at the time, so it was a suitable last name…pretentious.

+What inspires you when you’re writing music?
 There are so many ways in; movies, a word, a loop.
 I’ve started songs from the top down; starting with lyrics, and the bottom up, built around a loop or sample.

+Are there plans for a solo album/tour?
 I’ve got a record under the name Slow Knights, which involves a rotating group of collaborators.
 After a decade of touring, I can say it’s something I never want to do again, but I’m planning a few shows in NY.

+Are you branching out into other media beyond music?
 I’ve worked on videos with my collaborator Embryoroom, usually as a producer doing anything from set design, props & budgeting.
 I’m formally trained as a furniture designer, though I’m not sure I’d ever go back to be being a straight up & down designer… I like to incorporate the different skills I have.

+What music are you listening to at the moment?
 Some newly added music on my Rdio playlist; Discodromo, Cos/Mes, Hot Toddy, George Fitzgerald, Larry Heard, Moullinex, Tim Hecker.
 Loved the last Usher record, Miguel…but the Tegan and Sara record trumps them all as far as pop music is concerned.

+Who tickles your fancy right now?
 In terms of pleasure & disgust, any celebrity that has the misfortune to end up in the Daily Mail, I’m sustained by those ridiculous stories…even better is reading the comments - so vile!

 What is your favourite Scissor Sisters track?
 'Skin Tight.'
 I love that song…could be a Stevie Nicks song.
 Also a song titled 'Sadistic', which I don’t think got an official release…it’s the only Scissors song that sounds like my guitar playing without a filter.

 We recently spoke to Del Marquis from The Scissor Sisters as they take time out to explore to solo projects.